-6.1.1.
-Based on an analysis of District-wide needs, evaluate facilities for potential reuse or removal, considering historical significance, appropriate third-party licenses, and fiscal and operational impact.
-If considering conversion of existing facilities to meet new use needs, compare long-term costs and benefits of conversion to those of constructing new facilities designed specifically to meet those needs, and identify funding sources for renovation and ongoing operation and maintenance costs of any facilities to be retained.

-- 6.1.2.
-Based on analysis, evaluate long-term operating and maintenance costs when adding or expanding facilities.
-Evaluate and consider adding new facilities or expanding existing facilities when needed to reduce overcrowding, allow fuller use, or support new programs or services, and when funding is identified to cover ongoing operation and maintenance costs. - 6.1.3.
-Continue to assess barns and agricultural buildings to determine if they have any historical significance and a fiscally responsible public benefit to restoring or preserving them.
-Continue to identify unneeded structures for salvage and removal. - 6.1.4.
-Use the infrastructure assessment information from the study funded in Fiscal Year 2013-14 to develop a strategy for infrastructure needs, improvement, reduction and replacement and develop proper maintenance budgets and funding for future years.
+- 6.1 Based on an analysis of District-wide needs, evaluate facilities for potential reuse or removal, considering historical significance, appropriate third-party licenses, and fiscal and operational impact.
+If considering conversion of existing facilities to meet new use needs, compare long-term costs and benefits of conversion to those of constructing new facilities designed specifically to meet those needs, and identify funding sources for renovation and ongoing operation and maintenance costs of any facilities to be retained. - 6.2 Based on analysis, evaluate long-term operating and maintenance costs when adding or expanding facilities.
+Evaluate and consider adding new facilities or expanding existing facilities when needed to reduce overcrowding, allow fuller use, or support new programs or services, and when funding is identified to cover ongoing operation and maintenance costs.

-7. Identify sources of non-tax revenue and cost management strategies to offset costs of providing programs and services, and operating and maintaining facilities and equipment.

-8. Maintain and refine historical collections and related systems including objects, archives, buildings and sites.

-9. Deliver prompt, responsive, quality public safety services.

-- 9.1.1.
-Provide funding to fence and mark boundaries of preserves where appropriate to protect sensitive natural habitats and to prevent property encroachments.
-Whenever fencing is proposed adjacent to a new housing development, install fencing prior to occupancy of the new homes wherever feasible. - 9.1.2.
-Provide funding for the upgrade and maintenance of radio and computer equipment as required by the Lake County Sheriff's Department's transition to the Strarcm 21 Radio System, which provides interoperability and communication with countywide police, fire, emergency management, courts and highway departments.
+- 6.3 Continue to assess barns and agricultural buildings to determine if they have any historical significance and a fiscally responsible public benefit to restoring or preserving them.
+Continue to identify unneeded and underutilized structures for salvage and removal. - 6.4 Use the infrastructure assessment information from the study funded in Fiscal Year 2013-14 to develop a strategy for infrastructure needs, improvement, reduction and replacement and develop proper maintenance budgets and funding for future years. - 7.
+Identify sources of non-tax revenue and cost management strategies to offset costs of providing programs and services, and operating and maintaining facilities and equipment. - 8.
+Complete inventory and assessment of Maintain and refine historical collections and related systems including objects, archives, and sites- in an effort to further refine the focus of the collection on the significant natural and cultural history of Lake County. - 9.
+Deliver prompt, responsive, quality public safety services. - 9.1 Provide funding to fence and mark boundaries of preserves where appropriate to protect sensitive natural habitats and to prevent property encroachments.
+Whenever fencing is proposed adjacent to a new housing development, install fencing prior to occupancy of the new homes wherever feasible. - 9.2 Provide funding for the upgrade and maintenance of radio and computer equipment as required by the Lake County Sheriff's Department's transition to the Strarcm 21 Radio System, which provides interoperability and communication with countywide police, fire, emergency management, courts and highway departments.

-10. Continue to enhance non-tax revenues through marketing and promotion of District's golf courses and other revenue-generating facilities.
+10. Continue to enhance non-tax revenues through marketing and promotion of District's-golf courses and other revenue-generating facilities.